 Just like other tits, you’ll hear a variety of calls, from everyday bird chattering, to a more ringing song.

-Like most smaller birds, the blue tit loves insects and spiders, but will come to your garden for peanuts in the winter.
-Always make sure you offer peanuts in a feeder as whole peanuts can cause little birds to choke!
+Like most smaller birds, the blue tit loves insects and spiders, but will come to your garden for bird peanuts in the winter.
+Always make sure you use a nut feeder as whole peanuts can cause little birds to choke!

 The blue tit breeds from April to August, and will happily use your nesting box if you provide one.
 Their eggs are white with a splattering of spots, and incubate for around 13 to 16 days.
 After incubation, the brand new blue tits will wait for around 16-22 days, and then fledge.
 Unlike the more proliferate breeder, you can expect just the one brood from blue tits each season.